raspberrypilearning/c3-wolfram-weather-dashboard/en/step_4.md

   ```

 --- /task ---

+Notice that when you were creating the `location` parameter you had to include an underscore (`_`) at the end of the parameter name.
+Wolfram needs this when you're creating a function parameter, just as a way of marking out the parameter.

 Now, you can run `weatherDashboard` with any city simply by running the function above, and then running the function with a specific location.
 You will need to use the Freeform Entry box as described in the 'Explore weather data' step.